openprocurement/openprocurement.api/docs/source/options.rst

 These options can be used in combination in a single request, though some of them may conflict in their impact on the response.

+:pretty:
+  `?opt_pretty`

+  `options: { pretty: true }`

+  Provides the response in "pretty" output.
+In the case of JSON this means doing proper line breaking and indentation to make it readable.
+This will take extra time and increase the response size so it is advisable only to use this during debugging.